Ford Fiesta Brake Problems: Common Issues & Solutions Guide

 Causes

-- Air bubbles in brake hydraulic system
+- Air bubbles in the brake hydraulic system

 - Brake fluid leaks from calipers or brake lines